ifls/bolt/README.md

 ### Postgres, MySQL, & other relational databases

 Relational databases structure data into rows and are only accessible through the use of SQL.
-This approach provides flexibility in how you store and query your data but also incurs overhead in parsing and planning SQL statements.
+This approach provides flexibility灵活性 in how you store and query your data but also incurs overhead负担 in parsing and planning SQL statements.

 Bolt accesses all data by a byte slice key.
 This makes Bolt fast to read and write data by key but provides no built-in support for joining values together.

-Most relational databases (with the exception of SQLite) are standalone servers that run separately from your application.
-This gives your systems flexibility to connect multiple application servers to a single database server but also adds overhead in serializing and transporting data over the network.
+Most relational databases (with the exception of SQLite) are standalone servers that run separately from your application.  独立运行
+This gives your systems
+flexibility to connect multiple application servers to a single database server but also adds overhead in serializing and transporting data over the network. 网络传输和序列化的开销

 Bolt runs as a library included in your application so all data access has to go through your application's process.
-This brings data closer to your application but limits multi-process access to the data.
+This brings data closer to your application but limits multi-process access to the data. 不能多进程访问

 ### LevelDB, RocksDB

-LevelDB and its derivatives (RocksDB, HyperLevelDB) are similar to Bolt in that they are libraries bundled into the application, however, their underlying structure is a log-structured merge-tree (LSM tree).
+LevelDB and its derivatives派生物 (RocksDB, HyperLevelDB) are similar to Bolt in that they are libraries bundled into the application, however, their underlying structure is a log-structured merge-tree (LSM tree).
 An LSM tree optimizes random writes by using a write ahead log and multi-tiered, sorted files called SSTables.
 Bolt uses a B+tree internally and only a single file.
 Both approaches have trade-offs.

 If you require a high random write throughput (>10,000 w/sec) or you need to use spinning disks then LevelDB could be a good choice.
 If your application is read-heavy or does a lot of range scans then Bolt could be a good choice.

-One other important consideration is that LevelDB does not have transactions.
-It supports batch writing of key/values pairs and it supports read snapshots but it will not give you the ability to do a compare-and-swap operation safely.
+One other important consideration is that LevelDB does not have transactions. leveldb 不支持事务acid It supports batch writing of key/values pairs and it supports read snapshots but it will not give you the ability to do a compare-and-swap operation safely.
 Bolt supports fully serializable ACID transactions.